 We intend to engage with any company that may contribute to a successful transition.
-This draws in a vast range of businesses, from low-carbon solution suppliers to carbon-heavy resource producers or service providers tackling their own emissions.
+This draws in a vast range of businesses, from low-carbon solution suppliers to carbon-heavy resource producers or service providers tackling their own GHG emissions.
 In order to deliver tangible results, we will spend more time and effort on those with the largest GHG footprints.
-As a shareholder, we will vote in annual general meetings following the same logic: we will support companies genuinely participating in the energy transition, but we will challenge strategies that do not match our climate commitments3.
+As a shareholder, we will vote in annual general meetings following the same logic: we will support companies genuinely participating in the energy transition, but we will challenge climate strategies when they do not match our Net Zero commitments.

 This document details the approach deployed by AXA IM for the fossil fuel sector in particular.
 We will continue to evolve our approach to the sector over time, regularly reviewing our policy, in line with the objective of progressively phasing out coal and unconventional oil & gas.
-We will provide periodic updates on progress and next steps, as well as detailing our exposures in our annual climate report4.
+We will provide periodic updates on progress and next steps, as well as detailing our exposures in our annual climate report.

-Additional information on AXA IM's climate commitments can be found in the annual climate report5 as well as in AXA IM's Ecosystem Protection and Deforestation Policy6.
+Additional information on AXA IM's climate commitments can be found in the annual climate report as well as in AXA IM's Ecosystem Protection and Deforestation Policy.